 Trim- Baseboards and Casing

-I hope you enjoyed this kitchen renovation post.
-Later, I’ll be sharing more details, including how we customized the island and fridge cabinets.
-If there’s something specific you’re interested in knowing, share it in the comments below!
+I hope you enjoyed this classic white kitchen renovation post.
+If there’s something specific you’re interested in knowing, be sure to share it in the comments below!
 You can also read this follow up post: Top Questions About Our IKEA Kitchen for more details.